ChismanRaheem/wagr/README.md

 1. Register Wagr in your Azure portal
 2. Open Wagr.xcworkspace
-3. Open the AppDelegate change the aadClientIdOveride, aadRedirectUriOverride, and aadAuthorityOveride to your values
+3. Open the AppDelegate change the aadClientIdOverride, aadRedirectUriOverride, and aadAuthorityOverride to your values
 4. Build the project to your device/simulator
 5. Run the app!